 —William H. Gass

-• November: The fine folks at Hobart have just accepted a quirky story of mine, "Alptraum," for their quirky journal.
-Hobart is always on the list of top ten American venues for flash fiction, so I'm tickled that they took this story.
-Pub date TBA.
+• Also on February 13: The fine folks at Hobart published a quirky story of mine, "Alptraum," for their quirky journal; you can read it here.
+Hobart is always on the list of top ten American venues for flash fiction, so I'm tickled that they took this piece.

 • Oct 28-29, South Carolina Writers Association "Big Dream" conference at Pawley's Island: I taught two sessions: "Flash 101: Misconceptions, History, Strategies, and Prompts," and "Finding Your Lyric Voice."